maybleMyers/H1111/README.md

     Added support for video extension, wan one frame support, infinitetalk support, context windows for wan 2.2 long video generation, video extension for wan 2.2 to the wan2.2b branch.
 7/31/2025
     I have added support for the wan 2.2 i2v 14b and 5b models on the wan2.2b branch.
 24GB gpu needed as of now for vae things.
 Download the appropriate models from https://huggingface.co/maybleMyers/wan_files_for_h1111/  .
 Use the 2.1 vae for 14b and the 2.2 vae for 5b.
-7/27/2025
-    Make multitalk memory management better, it was oom'ing on longer gens but should be stable now.

 # H1111